yangliu28/swarm_formation_sim/README.md

 *loop_formation.py* uses same merging method to form a loop, the formation starts with a pair of robots, then a triangle formation as the initial loop.

+*loop_rehsape_1_static.py* is the algorithm exploration on the consensus problem of target allocation.
+Goal is to reshape the loop to target formation while remaining node connections, this program is the static version focusing on the distribution convergence.

+*loop_reshape_2_dynamic.py* is the dynamic version of the loop reshape simulation.
+A new conflict tolerant algorithm is implemented to guarantee maximum distribution convergence.

 ## Run the simulations

 Install corresponding Pygame version for your Python, optional dependencies include numpy, matplotlib.
 See the header of the '.py' you want to run to find what dependencies are needed.